Back to E-commerce Dictionary

 • Sustainability and compliance insights: Semantic layers help track product attributes related to origin, materials, and certifications, supporting sustainability reporting and regulatory compliance.

-Tools voor Semantic PIM
+Tools for Semantic PIM

 • WISEPIM: A PIM platform capable of handling complex product data models and integrating with semantic technologies for advanced data management.